jamesgalante/ENCODE_Test_Dataset_Analysis/README.md

 This preprocessing step includes:
 - Converting raw sequencing data to count matrices
-- Creating guide assignment matrices
+- Filtering for high-confidence guides and creating a guide annotation file
 - Generating metadata files

 ## Running the Pipeline